Meditation made simple

 As Tim Ferriss writes in his 2016 book Tools of Titans that “more than 80% of the world-class performers I’ve interviewed have some form of daily meditation or mindfulness habit”.

 Create a set-up that works for you, so that it can become a daily and more effortless habit.
-Sitting up in bed with my back supported; or sitting in a chair with my back supported works for me!
+Sitting up in bed with my back supported; or sitting in a chair/lounge with my back supported works for me!
 I don’t rest my head on anything, because this stops me from falling asleep hehe.
 From an energetic point of view, I think it’s nice to have the body symmetrical i.e. legs parallel and both feet planted on the ground when in a chair.
 But literally — what ever works for you!

 Other tips

-take long slow breaths through your nose while meditating.
-This improves focus and helps activate the parasympathetic nervous system.
+rest your hands or arms anywhere comfortable eg. in your lap. take gentle breaths through your nose while meditating.
+This improves focus and helps activate the parasympathetic nervous system (rest/digest/repair).

-How long should I meditate for
+How long should I meditate for?

 Meditation Teacher Ann Swanson says “Your brain accounts for just 2% of your body weight, but remarkably it take 20% of your energy to function.
 When your mind is overactive or overstimulated, meditation can provide a brain break.”